-- 1. What percentage of students falls into the Does Not Meet category? - 2.
+- 1. What percentage of students falls into the "Does Not Meet" category? - 2.
 Do any subgroups of students perform significantly below (10 points or more) compared to other subgroups of students? - 3.
 Do the current results show significant improvement or gain from the previous year's results? - 4.
 Do the current results show significant improvement or gain over a period of years? - 5.
 How are similar schools performing? - 6.
-How is progress tracked for students? - 7.
-How are student-specific services and interventions determined, implemented, monitored, adjusted and evaluated?
+How is progress tracked for students?
+What do current progress data demonstrate? - 7.
+How are student-specific services and interventions determined, implemented, monitored, adjusted and evaluated? - 8.
+How many students are not on track for the Third Grade Reading Guarantee?
+For those not on track, what subgroups are involved? - 9.
+What does the educational agency's special education profile report show in relation to this area?